Silent-Ame/Tsumugi-AI-voice-assistant/README.md

 - Inspired by anime fans, local-first tinkerers, and open-source communities!

 *Feel free to fork, star, and contribute!*

-Use this version to give your project a polished, user-friendly first impression.

 <div style="text-align: center">⁂</div>